Priscilla and Aquila: Chronology

-The evidence of other ancient sources points to two possible periods during the reign of Claudius: either during his first regnal year (AD 41; so Dio Cassius, Roman History 60.6.6), or during his ninth regnal year (49; so Orosius, Historia 7.6.15f).
+The evidence of other ancient sources points to two possible periods during the reign of Claudius: either during his first regnal year (AD 41; so Dio Cassius, Roman History 60.6.6), or during his ninth regnal year (AD49; so Orosius, Historia 7.6.15f).
 As a result, the experts are divided over when this expulsion took place: some, like Jerome Murphy-O'Connor, argue for the earlier year, while others, like Joseph Fitzmyer, argue for the later year.

 Veneration

 Priscilla and Aquila are regarded as saints in most Christian churches that canonize saints.
 In the Catholic Church, the Roman Martyrology lists their feast as July 8.
+Most churches in The Anglican Communion follow suit.
 The Greek Orthodox Church and the Antiochian Orthodox Church commemorate them together on February 13.

-In addition, the Greek Orthodox Church recognizes Aquila separately as an apostle on July 14.
-The Lutheran Church commemorates them on the same day along with Apollos.
+The Greek Orthodox Church recognizes Aquila separately as an apostle on July 14.